Affenpinscher

 Affenpinschers with kids and other pets

-Affenpinschers are friendly and energetic companions that can do very well in family life, including homes with children.
-They are playful and lively with older children who can handle them gently and respectfully.
-With their small size and spirited temperament, however, it is best to supervise when they play with the little ones.
-They may not tolerate rough handling, including chasing, hugging and squeezing, from young children and prefer a household where they are treated with respect.
+Affenpinschers are playful and lively companions for older children who can handle them gently and respectfully.
+With their small size and spirited temperament, they are less suitable for homes with very young children.
+They may not tolerate rough handling, including chasing, hugging and squeezing, and prefer a household where they are treated with respect.

 Affenpinscher dog breed Bow Wow Meow Pet Insurance